vojodotco/vozmob/html/sites/all/modules/contrib/README.txt

 jquery_ui: Used in various places for UI candy.

+jquery_plugin: Used by the homepage with the jquery_cycle jquery plugin.

 jquery_update: Get us a more recent version of jquery than what Drupal ships with.

 jwplayermodule: Play all the attached media to a story.